beyblox122/macos-preact/README.md

 # Can I contribute?

 Sure, open an issue, point out errors, and what not.
 Wanna fix something yourselves, you're welcome to open a PR and I appreciate it.
+# My Verison
+hi there
+If you want to use my verison its (macos-preact-zeta.vercel.app) if you don't like you can always use the the one on the top. hgfhfj

+# End
+Bye Bye see you when I have another readme update or update.